mikhirurg/cora/app/src/main/java/charlie/parser/lib/README.txt

   Moreover, it is intended that the user can add additional features to a lexer essentially through the Decorator pattern: a number of extending classes is defined, which take a Lexer as argument and themselves implement the interface.
 To gereate a token, they will use the underlying lexer, but may alter or discard the resulting token.
-For example, they may omit tokens until they get one that is not whitespace, or combine strings together.
+For example, they may omit tokens until they select one that is not whitespace, or combine strings together.
 The LexerFactory can be used to create a number of such combinations, and users can also add their own features.